 Yet, such models represent normative, hegemonic, idealized, and potentially minority experiences of fatherhood.
-For the most part, the emphasis in research on fatherhood has been on the effects that fathers have on others, rather than on the effects of fathering on fathers (Tripp-Reimer and Wilson 1991).
-More recent research on fathers emphasizes how local contexts, along with broader ideological underpinnings, combine with men's individual attempts to define fatherhood experiences and expectations for themselves (Reed 2005; Townsend 2002).
-One study of expectant fathers in the United States reported that though men wanted to be involved in pregnancy, childbirth, and parenting, they found few models of men as parents to guide them, and they struggled on their own for relevance as fathers (Jordan 1990).
+For the most part, the emphasis in research on fatherhood has been on the effects that fathers have on others, rather than on the effects of fathering on fathers (Tripp-Reimer & Wilson, 1991).
+More recent research on fathers emphasizes how local contexts, along with broader ideological underpinnings, combine with men's individual attempts to define fatherhood experiences and expectations for themselves.
+One study of expectant fathers in the U.S. reported that, while men wanted to be involved in pregnancy, childbirth, and parenting, they found that they had few models of men as parents to guide them, and they struggled on their own for relevance as fathers (Jordan, 1990).
 Townsend (2002) examines a highly uniform cultural norm of American fatherhood-part of what he calls the "package deal"-which is composed of emotional closeness, provision, protection, and endowment.
 This cultural norm, he argues, provides a lens of meaning and anticipation for men's often contradictory experiences of parenting.
-In interviews with men who graduated from a Silicon Valley high school in 1972, he examines "the composition of, and internal contradiction within, a cultural model of successful male adulthood and fatherhood" (20) "to understand how [men] construct themselves as men and fathers in order to better understand their actions" (28).
+In interviews with men graduating high school in 1972 in Silicon Valley, he examines "the composition of, and internal contradiction within, a cultural model of successful male adulthood and fatherhood (20) ... to understand how [men] construct themselves as men and fathers in order to better understand their actions" (28).

-Such studies have, for the most part, been confined to North American and European fathers; however, more studies have begun to investigate father-child relationships in non-Western settings.
-Hewlett's (1991, 1992) work among the Aka Pygmies, who exhibit more paternal care than any other human group, suggests that male caregiving for infants may be part of a generalized reciprocity between husband and wife.
-Hewlett develops an ecological family systems theory of paternal caregiving, arguing that shared communicative activity between partners leads to greater partner intimacy as well as increased infant care by fathers.
+Such studies have, for the most part, been confined to North American and European fathers; however, more and more studies have begun to investigate father-child relationships in non-Western settings.
+Hewlett's (1991; 1992) work among the Aka Pygmies, who exhibit more paternal care than any other human group, suggests that male care-giving for infants may be part of a generalized reciprocity between husband and wife.
+Hewlett develops an ecological family systems theory of paternal care-giving, arguing that shared communicative activity between partners leads to greater partner intimacy, as well as increased infant care by fathers.

-In reviewing literature on father involvement in developing countries, Engle and Breaux (1998) point out that more is known about father's absence than presence.
-They suggest that, in addition to a caring relationship and economic support, one of men's most important influences cross-culturally is not having children outside a partnership.
+Yet, in reviewing literature on father involvement in developing countries, Engle and Breaux (Engle & Breaux, 1998) point out that more is known about father's absence than presence.
+They suggest that, in addition to a caring relationship and economic support, one of men's most important influences cross-culturally is not having children outside of a partnership.
 They consider evolutionary, economic, ecological, and cultural explanations for why some fathers, such as those described by Hewlett, invest more in children, while other fathers do not.